20 Genius Christmas Tree Decorating Tips, According to Experts

 In addition, don't be afraid to twist and turn the branches in order to make sure there are no empty spaces between them.
-Leaving a large section of emptiness will draw onlookers' eyes away from the magic that is your decorations.
+Leaving a large section of emptiness will draw attention away from your decorations.

 Employ focal points.

-Employ five to seven focal points on your tree that will naturally draw your visitors' gaze.
-Whether you use unique pieces, especially large ornaments, or strands of flashing lights interspersed with traditional ones, these focal points will make even the most disorganized of trees appear to be well-thought-out masterpieces.
+Employ five to seven focal points on your tree.
+Whether you use unique pieces, especially large ornaments, or strands of flashing lights interspersed with traditional ones, these focal points will make even the most disorganized of trees appear to be well-thought-out works of art.